What Happens When Your Ex Does Not Comply with Your Divorce Decree

 One of the other remedies available for contempt of court divorce is to “suspend the commitment,” where the court agrees not to throw the party in jail as long as he or she follows certain terms of a probationary period.
 If the party violates those terms, the judge can revoke the suspended commitment and send the party to jail.

-For example, say the party was two months behind on child support, the judge could say, “I’m not going to throw you in jail right now.
-However, I am going to put you on a suspended commitment, where you have to pay the current child support, pay an arrearage amount on the child support you didn’t pay in the past two months, and you’ve got to pay X amount in attorney’s fees.”
+For example, say you want to assert that my ex husband owes me money from divorce because the party was two months behind on child support, the judge could say, “I’m not going to throw you in jail right now.
+However, I am going to put you on a suspended commitment, where you have to pay the current child support, pay an arrearage amount on the child support you didn’t pay in the past two months, and you’ve got to pay X amount in attorney’s fees to the other side for having to bring this suit against you.”

 If the party does not abide by the terms of probation, the judge can send him or her to jail.
 In some cases, a judge may send the ex-spouse or parent to jail on weekends, so they can continue to work and earn money during the week—or every other weekend—so they still get to spend time with their child.